30 A/B Tests to Boost Your SaaS Conversion Rates

 A/B testing CTA copy

-As a conversion optimization company offering the same service as WTW.com, we could easily predict which version won.
+As a conversion optimization company offering the same service as WTW.com, we could easily predict which version would win.
 Here are the actual results:

-Version A is the original page copy and Version B is the variation.
-As you can see, just by changing the micro copy in the CTA button, they were able to increase conversions (form fills) by 48% with 98.5% Confidence Level.
-In this case, rather than “Watch Demo” the users are attracted by “See Product Videos” CTA, which is more convincing and clear.
+Version A is the original page copy, and Version B is the variation.
+As you can see, simply changing the CTA button’s microcopy increased conversions (form fills) by 48% at a 98.5% Confidence Level.
+In this case, rather than “Watch Demo,” users are drawn to the “See Product Videos” CTA, which is clearer and more convincing.

 11. Test the size of the CTA button